sslotsky/ko-validator/README.md

 ## Contributing

 If you wish to contribute, please create a fork and submit a pull request.
-Do not submit without adding tests for your changes and ensuring that the entire test suite is passing.
-There is currently no CI enabled.
+Do not submit without adding tests for your changes.

 ### Tests

-Open `test/test-runner.html` in your browser to run all Jasmine tests.
-To add a Jasmine test, create a `.js` file for it and reference it in `test-runner.html` with a `<script>`.
+This repository has continuous integration through Travis CI.
+Tests can also be run locally by opening `test/test-runner.html` in the browser.
+To add a new Jasmine test, create a `.js` file for it in the `test` directory and reference it in `test-runner.html` with a `<script>` tag.
+This test will be automatically picked up by the task that Travis uses to run tests.